CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 The AnchorStoreType property can also have more than one type value, the values are delimited by comma (example, AnchorStoreType="KEYSTORE, WS"), but make sure the respective properties are also configured.

 ###Configure Trust Bundles
 Trust Bundles are a collection of trust anchor certificates.
 Trust bundles are packaged into a single file using the PKCS7 standard and distributed via a known URL (the location is discovered out of band).
 Trust bundles are configured from the Trust Bundles tab through CONNECT AdminGUI.
-In order to use a Trust Bundle, it has to be associated to the domain through Domain Trust Bundle association page(From CONNECT AdminGUI --> Domains tab (Edit Domain) --> Trust Bundeles tab).
+In order to use a Trust Bundle, it has to be associated to the domain through Domain Trust Bundle association page(From CONNECT AdminGUI --> Domains tab (Edit Domain) --> Trust Bundles tab).

-__Note:__ When deploying to glassfish using the ant scripts, any changes made to the glassfish config directory will be overwritten with the configs from the CONNECT properties jar.

-To deploy CONNECT to other application servers, the same instructions apply with or without the Direct feature enabled with one exception.
-Updates to configurations outlined in the below sections of this README.md will need to be completed before deploying the application.
+###Configure Direct Pollers
 Once the application configuration has been completed and the application deploys successfully, regardless of the target application server, the "pollers" will need to be enabled.
 The pollers are disabled by default because there is no feasable way at this point to deploy and configure all of the necessary Direct HISP components automatically.
 Update `<nhinc.properties.dir>/direct.appcontext.xml` from:

     <!-- task:scheduled-tasks scheduler="directScheduler">